rschwabco/aserto-demo/Tutorial.md

 package asertodemo.GET.api.protected
 ```

-We're also going to state that the only "allowed" user is one with the email "aserto@demo.com".
+We're also going to define the policy such that the only "allowed" user is one with the email "aserto@demo.com".
 The user seen here will be the same user we recieve from Auth0 (based on their JWT).
 Aserto attaches this user object to the "input" object.
 Below is the finished policy:

 ```
 package asertodemo.GET.api.protected